 The cost of motor insurance and the NHS factor

-The insurance industry is running a campaign which targets the fees paid to claimant lawyers.
+The insurance industry is rang a campaign which targetted the fees paid to claimant lawyers.
 This campaign has been shown to be untrue in the findings of the House of Commons Transport Committee.
 Fraud, young drivers, and referral fees paid within the insurance industry were some of the main factors which increased insurance premiums according to the Committee.

 The cost recovered is huge.
-In March 2010 the NHS and Ambulance Trusts recovered £14,712,975.
-That is a huge sum of money.
-In the year from April 2009 to March 2010 the recovery was an amazing £181,765,235.
-Yes that is £181 million.
-This recovery scheme has only been around since 1999 for road accidents, and 2003 for accidents and injuries at work, accidents in a public place, and product liability.
+In March 2023 the NHS and Ambulance Trusts recovered £14,185,118.
+That is the figure for one month.
+In the year to March 2023, the NHS injury costs recovery (ICR) scheme recovered £171,521,246.
+This recovery scheme has only been around since 1999 for road accidents and 2003 for accidents and injuries at work, accidents in a public place and product liability.

-I make no complaint as this is a piece of social engineering.
-As motorists, as employers, and as property owners we have insurance to cover our liability for the damage we do through our fault.
-If we injure someone and are found to be responsible our insurance policy will pay up the compensation.
+I make no complaint about what is a piece of social engineering.
+As motorists, as employers and as property owners, we have insurance to cover our liability for the damage we do through our fault.
+If we injure someone and are found to be responsible,our insurance policy will pay up the compensation.
 That means a person involved in an accident can remain independent and not have to rely on the State for benefits.

-All I ask is that Government stop targeting those who have no choice but to seek compensation after an accident caused by the fault of someone else.
+All I ask is that we stop targeting those who have no choice but to seek compensation after an accident, caused by the fault of someone else.
 After all, they are doing the Government a favour, as if no compensation claim is made the State recovers nothing.